axa-group/Parsr/docs/configuration.md

 Different extractors are available for each input file format.

 - **PDF files:** two extractors are currently available for PDF files:

   - `pdfminer`, which is an advanced python based extractor capable of extracting low and high level textual structures (from characters to paragraphs),
   - `pdfjs`, Mozilla's free solution for parsing documents.
 This is the recommended extractor to parse large documents (200+ pages).

+  If none is specified, `pdfminer` is the default one.

 - **Images:** five OCR extractors are supported for images:

   - `tesseract` which is an Open Source OCR software,
   - `abbyy`, that relies on ABBYY Finereader, a paid solution for OCR on documents and images,
   - `google-vision`, which uses the [Google Vision](https://cloud.google.com/vision/) API to detect the contents of an image (see the [google vision documentation for more](../server/src/input/google-vision/README.md)),
   - `ms-cognitive-services`, that uses [Microsoft Cognitive Services](https://azure.microsoft.com/es-es/services/cognitive-services/) OCR to detect and process text inside an image.
   - `amazon-textract`, that uses [Amazon Textract](https://us-east-2.console.aws.amazon.com/textract/home) service to detect and process text inside an image.

+  If none is specified, `tesseract` is the default one.

 ### 2.2.
 Language